PUB HLTH 4500OL - Developing a Novel Research Question

 Online learning modules

 Online learning modules will cover discrete aspects of the development of a research protocol.
-Modules will consist of a topic overview (and an optional diagnostic quiz , and a portfolio of various resources designed to broaden student understanding of the topic and any relevant technology.
+Modules will consist of a topic overview (and associated diagnostic quiz – see below), and a portfolio of various resources designed to broaden the students’ understanding of the topic and any relevant technology.
 Student learning will be self-directed.
-Students may undertake a diagnostic quiz to assess their baseline understanding of the subject matter, and complete a formative quiz at the end of specific modules.
+Students will undertake a diagnostic quiz to assess their baseline understanding of the subject matter, and complete a formative quiz at the end of each module.

 Online discussion boards

 Students will be able to post questions and answers to a discussion board associated with each of the modules.
-This will be monitored by the course coordinator but students will be encouraged to answer each others' questions and learn more about each others' research.
+This will be monitored by the course coordinator but students will be encouraged to answer each other’s questions.

 Peer assessment & feedback

-Students will be able to provide feedback about each others' research.
+Students will join/be allocated to groups to discuss and provide feedback about each other’s proposed research question.
 Online asynchronous or synchronous discussion will be facilitated through MyUni using discussion boards, Zoom (video conferencing software) or similar.
-Face to face and/or one-on-one meetings may be possible subject to scheduling.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Up to 6 hours per week online plus 3 hours per week preparation

 Learning Activities SummaryThere is a series of modules for students to progress through over the duration of the course.
 Each module is preceded by a topic overview and diagnostic quiz.
 The module consists of a package of resources relevant to all aspects of the topic.